buuchs/wordpress-webpack-starter-kit/README.md

 # WordPress WebPack Starter Kit

-This starter kit aims to solve having to recreate your working development envoriment a billion times over on a new WordPress Project.
+This starter kit aims to solve having to recreate your working development environment a billion times over on a new WordPress Project.
 This will fast forward your setup time so that you can get straight to coding.

 ## File Structure